isohuntto/openbay/README.md

 openbay
 =======
-We, the team that brought you https://isohunt.to and http://oldpiratebay.org are bringing you the next step in torrent evolution.
+We, the team that brought you [isoHunt](https://isohunt.to) and [oldpiratebay.org](http://oldpiratebay.org) bring you the next step in torrent evolution.
 The Pirate Bay source code.

-Torrent sites like Isohunt and The Pirate Bay gave us lessons that would be a crime to ignore.
+Torrent sites like isoHunt and The Pirate Bay gave us lessons that would be a crime to ignore.
 Individual torrent sites are easy targets.
-Pirate Bay open source code will give absolutely anyone with minimal knowledge of how internet and websites work and some server basic equipment, opportunity to create Pirate Bay copy on his own domain.
+This code will enable individuals with minimal IT skills, and basic server equipment to create a Pirate Bay clone on their own domain.

 Installation
 =======

 **Step 1.
 Download source.**

-Download the latest engine version at openbay.isohunt.to or at GitHub project web page.
+Download the latest version at openbay.isohunt.to or at the GitHub project page.

 **Step 2.
-Upload source to chosen hosting.**
+Upload to your web host.**

-Upload the source code to desirable web hosting following the web hosting guide (in common case there is a CPanel tool) or just use FTP
+Upload the source code to your host using the hosting guide (in common case there is a CPanel tool) or just use FTP

 **Step 3.
 Unzip source to hosting folder (optional)**

-This step is quite optional.
-It depends on your web hosting.
-Some hostings can unzip sources automatically some of them allows you to make it manually.
+Some hosts can unzip sources automatically, others require you to do it manually.

 **Step 4.
 Set hosting environment (optional)**

 *Apache*

 This option **is available by default** in original source pack.
 You can see it at `conf/example.htaccess`

 *Nginx*